cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 ### General hashing

-The suggested solution could've been used to change the hashing function for all structs, not just transactions.
-But the implification of that change is quite significant.
-For example, if the chain is using a different hashing scheme, then it looses IBC-compatibility.
+The suggested solution could be used to change the hashing function for all structs, not just transactions.
+But the result of such a change is quite significant.
+If the chain is using a different hashing scheme, then it looses IBC-compatibility.
 The IBC modules assumes fixed hashing scheme.
 The destination chain needs to know the hashing function of the source chain in order to verify the validators hash.
+So, this remains a future work for now.

 ## Alternative Approaches

-1. Do nothing => not flexible.
-2. Add `TxHashFunc` (transaction hashing function) to `NewNode` as an option and pass this function down the stack => complicates the code.
+1. Add `TxHashFunc` (transaction hashing function) to `NewNode` as an option and pass this function down the stack => avoids gloval variables, but leads to a massive API breakage.
+The problem is we're not 100% sure this will be a final solution.
+So every time we decide to change it, we will be breaking tons of API.
+The suggested solution allows us to be more flexible.
-3. Allow changing the hashing function for all structs => breaks IBC compatibility (see 'General hashing' above).
+2. Allow changing the hashing function for all structs => breaks IBC compatibility (see 'General hashing' above).

 ## Decision